mtiutiu-heits/do-gitops-testing/create-doks-with-terraform-flux/README.md

     - Finding gavinbunney/kubectl versions matching "1.11.2"...
     ...
     ```
-6. Going furher let's create a `plan` in order to inspect the infrastructure changes:
+6. Let's give our DOKS cluster a name as well:

     ```bash
+    export TF_VAR_doks_cluster_name="doks-fluxcd-cluster"
+    ```
+7. Going furher let's create a `plan` in order to inspect the infrastructure changes:

+    ```bash
     terraform plan
     ```
-7. If everything seems alright then `apply` the changes with:
+8. If everything seems alright then `apply` the changes with:

     ```bash
     terraform apply